 Note: In case the update process fails, you may use the rollback feature.
 If this method fails as well, uninstall the graphics driver, restart the device, then reinstall the graphics card back.

-- Make a right-click on the Windows icon and select Device Manager.
+- Right-click on the Windows icon and select Device Manager.

 - Click “>” next to the display adapters and right-click again on the available graphics card.

-- Now, select the correct option depending upon what are you trying to do with this.
+- Now, select the correct option depending on what are you trying to do with this.

 - Update: Hit update driver option then choose “Search automatically for updated driver software“.